ephios-dev/ephios/docs/development/contributing.rst

 .. code-block:: bash

-   sudo docker run --name mysql -e MYSQL_ROOT_PASSWORD=somesupersecret123 -p 3306:3306 -d docker.io/library/mariadb:10.6
+   sudo docker run --name mysql -e MYSQL_ROOT_PASSWORD=somesupersecret123 -p 3306:3306 -d docker.io/library/mariadb:latest sudo docker exec -it mysql mariadb -u root -p  # use the password above CREATE DATABASE ephios;

-Then, you can use the following settings in your .env file:
+Then, you can use the following settings in your .env file.
+Remember to migrate etc.

 .. code-block:: bash